King James Only?

 The Epiftle Dedicatorie

-Beginning with a little common sense let me quote from “The Epiftle Dedicatorie” of the 1611 Edition (in other words, "The Dedication" pages to King James) – I will present this quote just as it is seen in the original 1611 Edition, and please understand, this “dedication” page has been removed from the “modern” KJV -- you will see why – King James is called the Most High and Mighty, a title reserved, in the Christian mind of today, for our Creator – times were different then.
+Beginning with a little common sense let me quote from “The Epiftle Dedicatorie” of the 1611 Edition (in other words, "The Dedication" pages to King James) – I will present this quote just as it is seen in the original 1611 Edition, and please understand, this “dedication” page has been removed from the “modern” KJV -- you will see why – King James, the King of England, is called the Most High and Mighty, a title reserved, in the Christian mind of today, for our Creator – times were different then, when Kings were worshipped as direct conduits for God Almighty.

 The Epiftlee Dedicatorie: